leavitn/Excel_VBA_Lib/README.md

 # Excel_VBA_Lib
 Library of functions for Excel VBA

 I hope this will be useful.
-Especially the sitring library since strings are so critical for working with formulas and references.
+Especially the string library since strings are so critical for working with formulas and references.

 Below is an index of the functions: